-Brexit: What is at stake in EU-UK talks? - BBC News
+Brexit: What is at stake in EU-UK talks?

 "We will create new rights in UK law for qualifying EU citizens resident here before our exit", it said, and "those rights will be enforceable in the UK legal system".

-UK Brexit Secretary David Davis said the EU was only offering restricted residency rights to Britons living in the EU.
-The UK is questioning that.
+In a letter to Brexit parliamentary committee member Lord Jay, Mr Davis said the UK was questioning restricted residency rights being offered to Britons living in the EU.

-Their offer "only guarantees residence rights in the member state in which a British national was resident at the point of our exit from the EU," he said in a letter to Lord Jay of the parliamentary committee on Brexit.

-"It does not guarantee the holder of those residence rights any right to onward movement within the EU, for example to work or study in a neighbouring member state," he said.
+That offer "does not guarantee the holder of those residence rights any right to onward movement within the EU, for example to work or study in a neighbouring member state", he said.

 Nor will the EU maintain existing voting rights for UK nationals living in the EU after Brexit, he said.